The Love of a Newborn

 Because I have spent years working on my self-awareness, self-development, self-respect and striving to be a more spiritually and emotionally conscious person, the arrival of this beautiful child has pulled me back closer to the essence of who we all are really meant to be.
 It has caused me to remember that to raise a child "in the way he should go", it is up to me and to all those who love him, to be as "conscious" as we can be.
 It us up to us to teach him honor and respect and serenity.
 We need to let him know that he is valuable and worthy of all good things in life.
 We need to teach him that even though the world may be hectic and busy and sometimes stressful, that we don't need to allow it to saturate our soul.
 We can take a "higher" approach.
 We can see all the events swirling around us and keep it that way by just letting it go AROUND us instead of THROUGH us.
 We can keep the perspective of thinking we are watching a movie.
 The only happenings that effect us negatively are those happenings that we give our empowerment to.

 The birth of my grandson, Dash Alexander, has helped me become even more centered than I have already been, in spite of all the events of the past two-and-a-half years.
-He has caused me to focus even moreso on my peace of mind, my centeredness, my reason for being here, the purpose of life in general.
+He has caused me to focus even more so on my peace of mind, my centeredness, my reason for being here, the purpose of life in general.
 His birth has made me even more adamant to maintain my stance on staying positive.
 That child will know his "Grammy" will do the very best she can to say only positive, helpful, loving, compassionate, encouraging things to him.
 That child will know there is nothing in the world I wouldn't do for him if it was within my power to do it.
 That child will know that the things I do for him will not be co-dependent or damaging when it comes to teaching him about his own personal empowerment.
 He will learn that all of life is a reflection of our perspective about it.
-He will learn that we draw into our life exactly what we think we "deserve", that our thoughts are the most powerful things in the world, right below the innate greatness and unconditional love we were all born with.
+He will learn that we draw into our life exactly what we think we "deserve", that our thoughts are the most powerful things in the world, right below the innate greatness and unconditional love with which we were all born.
 He will know how truly blessed I am that he is one of my grandchildren.

 I love you deeply, Dash Alexander!
 Happy Birthday, you beautiful angel boy.
 Welcome to the greatest adventure ever!